elsassph/starling-imagebatch/README.md

 **An optimized Image batch class for Starling.**

-*Very very early alpha code and API coded while testing Starling.
+*Very early alpha code and API*
-The API will definitely change completely!*

-The batch works as a "pool of items", and nothing will be rendered until you set the .drawCount property which tells how many items from the pool should be rendered.
+The batch is intended to work as a "pool of items", and nothing will be rendered until you set the .drawCount property which tells how many items from the pool should be rendered.

-*Currently the correct way to add items is using .addItem()/.addItemRange()
-- do NOT add/remove items by manipulating the .items property.*

 **Current limitations:**